A Short History of Hadrian’s Wall

 You can even complete the Hadrian’s Wall Passport by getting stamped at all seven stations along the way, which will earn you an exclusive Hadrian’s Wall Path badge and certificate.

-If you don’t have time to walk the entire wall (or if walking approximately 10-15 kilometers per day is not your cup of tea), there are many shorter walks that will give you a taste of the history and beauty the Wall has to offer.
+If you don’t have time to walk the entire wall (or if walking approximately 10-15 kilometers per day (6 – 9 miles) is not your cup of tea), there are many shorter walks that will give you a taste of the history and beauty the Wall has to offer.
 The central section of the Wall is the best preserved

 Wylam to Prudhoe